 Why are we called the “Alfred 6 Hour”?

-The Alfred 6 Hour raises funds to support critical care services at The Alfred hospital.
+The Alfred 6 Hour raises funds to support critical care services at The Alfred.

-Your support through the Alfred 6 Hour race will help patients with serious injuries not only survive, but thrive.
+All funds raised by The Alfred 6 Hour race will go towards helping patients with serious trauma injuries not only survive, but thrive.